 The fertility options available to patients struggling with conception are greater than ever.
-Effective marketing of your fertility clinic is key in helping your patients progress on their path to treatment.
+Effective fertility marketing is key in helping your patients progress on their path to treatment.

 The interest is there.
 Now you need to market your clinic to make it accessible for patients at every stage of their fertility journeys.